 Singapore’s public hospitals and specialty centers engage in clinical research with the many pharmaceutical, biotechnology and medical technology companies based in Singapore.
 Singapore’s goal is to become Asia’s premier healthcare hub via the attraction of foreign patients.
 There is also an emphasis towards a healthy lifestyle and a focus on preventive care.
 As the population ages, Singapore will experience what is known as “hyper-aging” within the next twenty years.
 The demand for geriatric medicine and rehabilitation medicine is expected to rise.

 Medical devices are classified under four risk classes.
 All medical devices, except Class A devices, must be registered with the Singapore Health Sciences Authority prior to placing them on the Singapore market.
-Only Class A devices supplied in a non-sterile state is exempted.
-Classification of medical devices will depend on a series of factors and these include how long the device is intended to be in use; whether the device is invasive, implantable, active or if it contains a drug or biologic component.
+Only Class A devices supplied in a non-sterile state are exempted.
+Classification of medical devices will depend on a series of factors including; how long the device is intended to be in use; whether the device is invasive, implantable, active or if it contains a drug or biologic component.
 The classification rules are adopted from guidance developed by the Global Harmonization Task Force.
-More information can be found on http://www.hsa.gov.sg/content/hsa/en/Health_Products_Regulation/Medical_Devices/Overview.html
+More information can be found on: http://www.hsa.gov.sg/content/hsa/en/Health_Products_Regulation/Medical_Devices/Overview.html

 Singapore offers universal healthcare coverage with a financing system based on twin philosophies of individual responsibility and affordable healthcare.
 The subsidized, multi-layered government-operated system has existed for many years.
 Large government subsidies are available to support patients with acute care needs while private and government administered medical insurance is also available.

 Individuals each have a “Medisave” account, which is a national medical savings plan where individuals put aside part of their income to meet their future personal or immediate family’s hospitalization, day surgery or certain outpatient expenses.